12 Adjustment

 Including the per capita adjusted spending in the table makes it easy to see an important pattern: older adults have much higher health spending (per person) than the other groups.

 The method of adjustment by dividing one quantity by another has much broader applications.
-To illustrate, let’s return to the example of college grades from Section 7.2.
+To illustrate, let’s return to the example of college grades from sec-grade-joins.
 There, we calculated using simple wrangling each student’s grade-point average and an instructor grade-giving average.
 The instructor’s grade-giving average varies so much that it seems short-sighted to neglect it as a factor in determining a student’s grade in that instructor’s courses.

 An adjustment for the instructor can be made by constructing a per-type index.
 An instructor gave each grade, but instead of considering the grade literally, let’s divide the grade by the grade-giving average of the instructor involved.